IsmailBench/HairNets/README.md

-# Hair segmentation and classification with Unet
+# Hair segmentation with Unet

 ![Example](libs/hair_segment_sample.png "Title")
 This repository contains the implementation of a deep learning algorithm to classify hair types from images.
 It consists of two separate CNNs: